×

 What is a typical expat home or apartment like in Quito?

 "A typical expat home or apartment in Quito is usually modern and spacious, with large windows offering beautiful natural light and magnificent views of the surrounding mountains.
 Many apartments come with contemporary, open plan designs and full kitchen amenities, whereas others feature colonial-style buildings and high-ceilinged apartments with Spanish-tiled courtyards.
-In addition, most expat homes and apartments offer high-end security systems and off-street parking, making them very safe and secure," commented one expat who made the move to Quito, Ecuador.
+In addition, most expat homes and apartments offer high-end security systems and off-street parking, making them very safe and secure," remarked one expat in Quito, Ecuador, Ecuador.

 "A "suite" or two rooms and bath, lovely little place, good dueno and furnished nicely with condominio fee monthly it's $460. in the swanky neightborhood of Gonzalez Suarez.
-Noise here is bad," remarked one expat in Quito, Ecuador.
+Noise here is bad," said one expat in Quito.

 What is the average cost of housing in Quito?